-Bolt to make contactless tipping reality for taxi drivers
+Mobility company Bolt has teamed up with fintech start-up Strike to make contact-free tipping for taxi drivers a reality.

 The partnership comes as Bolt witnesses an increase in taxi services as Covid-19 restrictions ease and people travel faster.
 Bolt entered the Irish market in early December with its taxi-hailing service, which rivals that offered by Free Now.

 The company, founded in 2013 by then 19-year-old Estonian tech entrepreneur Markus Villig, has signed up more than 1,000 drivers in Dublin.

 The start-up, which is also keen on providing shared e-scooter schemes locally once legislation allowing them on Irish roads is passed, said the deal with Strike would allow them to show appreciation for drivers.